Nevada Nurses Foundation

 Darlene White Petaway, BS/A, RN, iCNA, has over 30 years of nursing experience which includes 29 years of nursing management.
 Darlene began her nursing journey taking care of individuals with spinal cord injuries.
 Much of her career has been focused in Ortho-Neuro injuries while working and traveling with the Paralyzed Veterans of America for the PVA games.
 She has experience teaching the use of adaptive equipment and promoting independent living for the disabled veteran.
 Her robust experience has led her to begin a career educating healthcare workers.
 Darlene joins the Nevada Nurses Foundation Advisory Board to support and advocate for the delivery of quality healthcare in Nevada.

 Lyle Pritchett, MS, BS, has over 30 years of experience in all aspects of the computing field, including programming, Webmaster, systems administration, network engineering and management, database administration, and security.
 He worked at the Desert Research Institute, a world-renowned environmental research organization based in Nevada, for 24 years, including 6 years as Director of IT.
-He is currently owner and manager of Cliffson Solutions, LLC, which provides programming, Web site development, and Web hosting services for a wide range of clients and projects, including the National Weather Service, the US Forest Service, DRI, and the Northern Nevada Nurses of Achievement.
-He is a member of the IEEE Computer Society and Infragard.
-Lyle has lived in the Reno, Nevada, area for 36 years.
+He is currently owner and manager of Cliffson Solutions, LLC, which provides programming, Web site development, and Web hosting services for a wide range of clients and projects, including the National Weather Service, the US Forest Service, DRI, Nevada Nurses Association, and the Northern Nevada Nurses of Achievement.
+He is a member of the IEEE Computer Society.
+Lyle lived in the Reno area for 34 before moving to southern Oregon where he and his wife are rehabilitating a small rundown farm with unskilled labor provided by cows, chickens, rabbits, and pigs.

 Dawn Taylor, MSN Ed, RN, CNN, COI, was born in Cambridge, England, and graduated nursing school with RN dip from West Suffolk Hospital in 1992.
 She certified in cardiothoracic nursing and worked in both a floor environment, coronary care unit, and ICU environments.
 She came to USA in 1998 and worked in a military facility as a pediatric tech.
 She passed the NCLEX exam in 1999 and completed the AACN program for Orientation to the Acute and Critically Ill Patient.
 She worked for one year in a critical care float pool.
 From 2000 to 2013 she worked in a variety of capacities as a certified nephrology nurse.
 She graduated with Honors from an RN-to-BSN program in 2008, returning almost immediately to complete her MSN Ed. in 2010.
 She completed a post-graduate certificate in nursing education in May, 2020.
 Dawn graduated in May, 2022, with a Ph.D. in Nursing with an emphasis in Caring Science at Colorado University Anschutz Medical Campus.
 Her dissertation was entitled On The Journey To Healing: Sex/Gender Diverse Female Voices On The Road To Healing After Lived Experiences Of Intimate Partner Violence.
 Since 2014, she has been working in academia with undergraduate and RN-BSN nursing students at Nevada State College.
 She is certified in on-line teaching.